Architects' Alliance of Ireland: Independent review

-The AAoI and anyone concerned were invited to make a submission for consideration on or before 10 May 2013 to architectsreview@environ..
+The AAoI and anyone concerned were invited to make a submission for consideration on or before 10 May 2013 by email.

 Information submitted are subject to the Freedom of Information Acts and may be placed in the public domain.
-Administrative assistance in relation to this review was provided by the Department of the Environment, Community and Local Government but Garrett Fennell Solicitor's consideration, treatment and report on the issues raised will be prepared in line with the Terms of Reference and independently of the Department and the registration body.
+Administrative assistance in relation to this review was provided by the Department of the Environment, Community and Local Government but Fennell's consideration, treatment and report on the issues raised will be prepared in line with the terms of reference and independently of the department and the registration body.

-On 03/09/2013 Mr Garret Fennell, Solicitor, issued his report for the independent review.
-The Report was published on 24/09/2013 with a Press Notice.
+On 3 September 2013 Mr Garret Fennell, Solicitor, issued his report for the independent review.
+The report was published on 24 September 2013 with a press notice.